sidhesh-bharath/chronos-kv/README.md

 ## Usage

-Start server.py in a terminal
+Start server.py in a terminal.
 Run `nc 127.0.0.1 8888` in another termnial to connect as a client